 Tea and coffee have caffeine and contain anti-nutrients.
 Coffee also has acrylamide, a byproduct of the roasting process, which is a neurotoxin.

-If you can give up coffee, tea, alcohol etc, please do.
-If you don’t want to give up or can’t, please try to limit the consumption.
+If you can give up coffee, tea, alcohol, etc, please do.
+If you don’t want to give up or can’t, please try to limit consumption.
 After all, many people want to stick to their coffee, tea, or herbal drinks while adopting the carnivore diet and still report huge benefits from it.

 For a more in-depth look at what to drink on the carnivore diet, please check out this post.